Installation of Nexus Aluminum Grinder Wheels

 Should you encounter a drive wheel that you are unable to remove by hand, a gear puller will assist you to remove the drive wheel without damaging your motor and/or bearings.

-The 2” idler wheels and the 3” tracking wheel have a steel spacer between the bearings to prevent overtightening.
+The 2” idler wheels and the 3” tracking wheel.

 - Tighten the axle bolts by hand into the D-Plate or Tracking Wheel Mechanism.

-- Using ¾” wrenches to lock the nyloc nut in place.
+- Using ¾” wrenches to lock the jam nut in place.

 - For the tracking wheel, the jam nut should be snug so that there is no side to side movement of the tracking wheel on the axle bolt.
-Tighten the bolt so that the jam nut is tight against the swivel.
+Tighten the bolt by hand, then tighten the jam nut so it is tight against the swivel.
 The wheel should still spin freely by hand.
-If it doesn’t spin freely, back off the bolt and jam nut, re-adjust and tighten the bolt and jam nut and ensure the wheel spins freely.
+If it doesn’t spin freely, back off the bolt and jam nut, re-adjust and tighten the jam nut and ensure the wheel spins freely.